At Last, A Visual

 And I was unaware.

-So my thrush has been calling just after dark and just before light for months but not once did he let me see him.
+So my thrush has been calling just after dark and just before light for months.
+Not once did he let me see him.
 But now I got him.
-He was way higher up than I’d been looking:
+He was way higher up in an Aussie Bauhinia tree than where I’d been searching:

-I’m still puzzled how he doesn’t show himself here!
-I used to see them regularly at River Drive.
+I’m still puzzled how he seems to hide himself here!
+I used to see them regularly at River Drive, usually on the ground, and not shy at all.

 Now he’s everywhere!
 I’ve seen him every morning since.
 I got footage.
-Excuse the discordant background noise.
-That’s son Tommy coming up to give me a hug while I was filming!
+Excuse the happy discordant background noise.
+That’s son Tommy coming up to give me a hug while I was filming, so very welcome!

 Thanks to xeno-canto.org for the top recording of Turdus libonyana, the Kurrichane Thrush – – – – xeno-canto: ‘sharing birdsounds from around the world’ – what a lovely thing to do!